 Difference is a plus

 During my life, I have lived in different countries in Europe, and I am blessed to have been always surrounded by people different from me – in cultural background, in religious orientation, in political opinion, in ethnical origin, in gender identity, in sexual orientations.
-I wish for the near future to be able to hire a collaborator who might bring improvements thanks to a different perspective that inevitably any diversity implies.

 I believe in individuals because of their unique talents, ideas and creative energy, regardless of their opinions, appearance, or gender.
 Additionally, I feel privileged that the manufacturer of my fragrances is a company run by women.

 Being a small-scale company, where I am the only person working in it and with little budget for communication, I am lucky to rely on a network of friends that have specific knowledge on perfumes and whose opinion I take into great account.

 I do not do collaborations with influencers (i.e. sending a perfume and expecting a review in exchange, not to mention paying someone to do so).

 On the other hand, I have a list of people both with many or few followers, which I trust regardless, as their taste matches with my vision of Beauty in perfumery.
 To those people I send samples of my releases, adding a note where I beg them not to review my perfume if they do not feel like it but especially if it is not interesting for their channel and their public.